-Should a candidate be denied taking part in a test that he or she has already enrolled in and paid for, he or she can ask for a refund.
+Should a candidate be denied taking part in a test that they have already enrolled in and paid for, they can ask for a refund.
 The request for refund must be given to the Matriculation Examination Board by the end of the same year when the candidate would have taken said test.
 Only fees for individual tests are refunded.
 The fixed charge will not be refunded.

 In order to receive a Matriculation Examination Certificate, the candidate must have paid the examination fees.